Third inauguration of Luiz Inácio Lula da Silva: Inaugural events

 The presidential inauguration ceremony took place in and outside the National Congress building.
-The president-elect and the vice-president-elect paraded in a Rolls-Royce Silver Wraith from the Brasília Cathedral to the National Congress building, where the presidential swearing-in oath took place during the joint congressional session.
-The Brazilian Senate TV channel as well as major Brazilian TV channels such as TV Globo, Bandeirantes and SBT broadcast the inauguration ceremony.
+The President-elect and the Vice President-elect paraded in a Rolls-Royce Silver Wraith from the Brasília Cathedral to the Nereu Ramos Palace, where the presidential swearing-in oath took place during the joint congressional session.
+The Federal Senate TV channel as well as major brazilian TV channels such as TV Globo, Bandeirantes and SBT broadcast the inauguration ceremony.

-The session was opened by Senate President Rodrigo Pacheco, who declared a moment of silence for Pelé and Pope Benedict XVI, both of whom had died in the week prior.
+The session was opened by Senator Rodrigo Pacheco, President of the National Congress (in his capacity as President of the Federal Senate), who declared a moment of silence for Pelé and Pope Benedict XVI, both of whom had died in the week prior.
 After the playing of the National anthem of Brazil, Lula and Alckmin took their respective oaths of office, after which First Secretary of the Chamber of Deputies Luciano Bivar read out the official record of the election and oaths of office.
-The record was signed by Lula, Alckmin, Pacheco, Bivar, Chamber Speaker Arthur Lira, Supreme Federal Court President Rosa Weber and Attorney General Augusto Aras.
+The record was signed by Lula, Alckmin, Pacheco, Bivar, Arthur Lira (President of the Chamber of Deputies), Minister Rosa Weber (President of the Supreme Federal Court) and Augusto Aras (Prosecutor General).
 Lula made a speech to accept his inauguration, and Pacheco subsequently spoke to affirm the commitment of Congress to working with the executive branch on key issues, after which he closed the session.

-Guests in attendance at the joint session included former presidents José Sarney and Dilma Rousseff, Supreme Electoral Court President Alexandre de Moraes, Superior Court of Justice President Maria Thereza de Assis Moura, and Superior Labor Court President Lélio Bentes Corrêa.
+Guests in attendance at the joint session included former presidents José Sarney and Dilma Rousseff, Minister Alexandre de Moraes (President of the Superior Electoral Court), Minister Maria Thereza de Assis Moura (President of the Superior Court of Justice), and Minister Lélio Bentes Corrêa (President of the Superior Labor Court).

-After the joint session, Lula, Alckmin and their spouses were paraded to the Palácio do Planalto, where they were joined at the ramp by several individuals selected from among Lula's voters by the presidential transition committee to represent the diversity of Brazil:
+After the joint session, Lula, Alckmin and their spouses were paraded to the Palácio do Planalto, where they were joined at the ramp by several individuals selected from among Lula's voters by the presidential transition cabinet to represent the diversity of Brazil: